A guide to overseeding and transition turf.

 12 days before seeding.

 Raise the mowing height by 35-50%.
-Decrease irrigation by 25% to force the couch/Kikuyu to store carbohydrates and also slow up growth.
-If you are going to apply a PGR carry on irrigating.
+Decrease irrigation by 25% to force the couch/Kikuyu to store carbohydrates and slow growth.

 5 days before seeding.